Computed tomography of the abdomen and pelvis: Contrast administration

 Abdominal imaging is associated with many potential uses for the different phases of contrast CT.
-The majority of abdominal and pelvic CT’s can be performed using a single-phase, but the evaluation of some tumor types (hepatic/pancreatic/renal), the urinary collecting system, and trauma patients among others, may be best performed with multiple phases.
+The majority of abdominal and pelvic CT's can be performed using a single-phase, but the evaluation of some tumor types (hepatic/pancreatic/renal), the urinary collecting system, and trauma patients among others, may be best performed with multiple phases.

-In discussing the numerous phases and indications for CT, best patient care requires individualized CT protocols based upon each patient’s specific symptoms, pathology, and underlying co-morbidities.
-Although labor intensive, this provides the highest likelihood of an accurate diagnosis with the lowest necessary radiation dose.
+In discussing the numerous phases and indications for CT, best patient care requires individualized CT protocols based upon each patient's specific symptoms, pathology, and underlying co-morbidities.
+Although labor-intensive, this provides the highest likelihood of an accurate diagnosis with the lowest necessary radiation dose.
 The following discussion will provide a basic outline of current best practice, but not all clinical scenarios can be accounted for.

 Contrast enhanced CT examinations can be acquired at a variety of specific time points after intravenous contrast injection (timing is dependent on the phase of contrast enhancement needed and organ system being evaluated).
 The timing should be chosen specifically to optimize contrast distribution within the solid organ parenchyma in question.

 In cases of suspected bowel leak or perforation, gastrointestinal fistula, interloop abscess or other fluid collection, oncologic staging and surveillance, and CT colonography, oral positive contrast is useful in delineating the lesions.
 1% dilute barium solution can be administered orally for bowel preparation for CT scan of the abdomen.

 Unenhanced CT

 Non-contrast CT scans Figure 1a (left) and 1b (right) are of limited use for the differentiation of soft tissue structures.
 However, materials like blood, calcium (renal stones, vascular atherosclerosis), bone, and pulmonary parenchyma are highly visible and can usually be adequately assessed with non-contrast CT.
 For example, in the abdomen and pelvis, there are several indications for non-contrast imaging.
 These include: evaluation of renal calculi; assessment for gross intra-abdominal hemorrhage; and post-endostent volume measurements.
 In addition, non-contrast images are often obtained in conjunction with contrast enhanced images in evaluating potential renal transplant donors and in the evaluation of the pancreas (in combination with contrast phases).
-Of note, dual-energy CT and the development of virtual “non-contrast” images may ultimately obviate the combination scans.
+Of note, dual-energy CT and the development of virtual "non-contrast" images (VNC imaging) may ultimately obviate the combination scans.
 Additionally, CT angiography examinations performed for pathologies like aneurysms and dissection are frequently performed in conjunction with non-contrast imaging.
 The non-contrast images facilitate the differentiation of active extravasation or acute bleeding from vascular calcifications.